hyperledger/aries-rfcs/features/evidence-exchange/README.md

   links to impls or derivative ideas; if superseded, link to replacement)

 ## Summary

-Define a set of non-centralized protocols (that is, ones that do not involve a common store of state like a blockchain), whereby parties using [pair-wise peer DIDs]( https://github.com/openssi/peer-did-method-spec) can exchange documents that provide evidence supporting the exchange of verified credentials.
+Define a P2P document exchange protocol that does not involve a centralized storage facility.
+The protocol must allow parties using [pair-wise peer DIDs](https://github.com/openssi/peer-did-method-spec) to exchange documents that provide evidence in support of the issuance of verified credentials.

 ## Motivation
+During the identity verification process, an entity *may* require access to the genisis docuemets used to establish digital credentials issued by an credential issuing entity.
 In support of the transition from existing business verification processes to emerging business processes that rely on digitally verified credentials using protocols such as [0036-issue-credential](https://github.com/hyperledger/aries-rfcs/tree/master/features/0036-issue-credential) and [0037-present-proof](https://github.com/hyperledger/aries-rfcs/tree/master/features/0037-present-proof), we need to establish a set of protocols that allow entities to make this transition while remaining compliant with business and regulatory requirements.

 ### Understanding KYC

-*Know Your Customer (KYC)* is a process by which entities (business, governments, organizations) obtain information about the identity and address of the customers.
+*Know Your Customer (KYC)* is a process by which entities (business, governments, organizations) obtain information about the identity and address of their customers.
 This process helps to ensure that the services that the entity provides are not misused.
 KYC procedures vary based on geolocation and industry.
-For example, the KYC documents required for to open a bank account in India versus the USA may differ but the basic intent of demonstrating proof of identity and address are similar.
+For example, the KYC documents required to open a bank account in India versus the USA may differ but the basic intent of demonstrating proof of identity and address are similar.
 Additionally, the KYC documents necessary to meet business processing requirements for enrollment in a university may differ from that of onboarding a new employee.

 Regardless of the type of KYC processing performed by an entity, there may be regulatory or business best practice requirements that mandate access to the original documents presented as evidence during the KYC process.
-As entities transition from paper/plastic based identity proofing practices to digitally verifiable credentials, there may exist (albeit only for a transitional period) the need to gain access to the documents that an issuer examined a prior of credential issuance.
+As entities transition from paper/plastic based identity proofing practices to digitally verifiable credentials, there may exist (albeit only for a transitional period) the need to gain access to the documents that an issuer examined before issuing credentials.

 ### KYC Document Vetting
 The [Verifiable Credentials Specification](https://www.w3.org/TR/verifiable-claims-data-model/) describes three key stakeholders in an ecosystem that manages digital credentials: Issuers, Holders and Verifiers.
 However, before an Issuer can attest to claims about a Holder, an *Examiner* must perform the required vetting, due diligence, regulatory compliance and other tasks needed to establish confidence in making a claim about an identity trait associated with a Holder.
-The actions of the Examiner may include physical validation of information (comparison of real person to a photo) as well as reliance on third party services as part of its vetting processing.
-Depending on the situational context or the type of privileges to be granted, the complexity of the vetting process taken by an examiner to confirm the truth about a specific trait may vary.
+The actions of the Examiner may include physical validation of information (i.e.: comparison of real person to a photo) as well as reliance on third party services as part of its vetting process.
+Depending on the situational context of a credential request or the type of privileges to be granted, the complexity of the vetting process taken by an examiner to confirm the truth about a specific trait may vary.

 ![digital-identity-lifecycle](./digital-identity-lifecycle.png)

 An identity Holder may present to an Examiner a specific type of KYC document to establish proof of identity.
 The presentment of these KYC documents may come in a variety of formats:

-* Paper/Plastic: Typically associated with a face to face in exchange of documents.
+* `Paper/Plastic`: Typically associated with a face to face interaction for the exchange of documents.
-* Digital Copy: Typically associated with an online exchange whereby the the Holder uploads a scanned image of the original source (Paper/Plastic) document.
+* `Digital Copy`: Typically associated with an online exchange whereby the the Holder uploads a scanned image of the original source (Paper/Plastic) document.
-* URL: Holder can provide a link to a digital document version of the original source (Paper/Plastic) document on some 3rd Party file storage solution:
+* `URL`: Holder can provide a link to a digital document version of the original source (Paper/Plastic) document on some 3rd Party file storage solution:
   * Document Storage Provider (Dropbox, iCloud)
   * Credential Issuing Agent (Retail Bank, Credit Union, Verification Service Provider)